polterguy/magic/plugins/magic.lambda.io/README.md

    .:/misc/backup/README-backup.md
 ```

-Notice, the folder parts of thye destination folder is _optional_, and if you don't supply a folder
+Notice, the folder parts of the destination folder is _optional_, and if you don't supply a folder
 as a part of the path, the source folder will be used by default.

 ### How to use [io.file.execute]